hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_authorization_rule.html.markdown

 * `id` - The EventHub ID.

-* `alias_primary_connection_string` - The alias of the Primary Connection String for the Event Hubs authorization Rule, which is generated when disaster recovery is enabled.
+* `primary_connection_string_alias` - The alias of the Primary Connection String for the Event Hubs authorization Rule, which is generated when disaster recovery is enabled.

-* `alias_secondary_connection_string` - The alias of the Secondary Connection String for the Event Hubs Authorization Rule, which is generated when disaster recovery is enabled.
+* `secondary_connection_string_alias` - The alias of the Secondary Connection String for the Event Hubs Authorization Rule, which is generated when disaster recovery is enabled.

 * `primary_connection_string` - The Primary Connection String for the Event Hubs authorization Rule.